beakerbrowser/beakerbrowser.com/_posts/2017-06-09-self-mutating-websites.md

 ## What are self-mutating websites?

-### What are self-mutating websites?

-self-mutating websites are [Dat](/docs/inside-beaker/dat-files-protocol.html) sites that modify their own files.
+Self-mutating websites are [Dat](/docs/inside-beaker/dat-files-protocol.html) websites that can modify their own files.

 For a new visitor, a self-mutating site would be read-only.
 To make changes, the visitor would [fork the site](/docs/using-beaker/forking-sites.html), making an editable copy.
 The new fork would then be able to write to itself.